-No Toast, Rummage Sale Shopping, & Gluing Microwave Handles: Why Embracing Minimalism has been
+No Toaster, Rummage Sale Shopping, & Gluing Microwave Handles - My Road to Minimalism

 The Decluttering Queen is turning one year old!
 Can you believe it?
 I have spent the last twelve months digging deep to find stories and tips and life experiences to help YOU (yes, each and everyone one of you) create a more simple, happier life.
 My initial goal was clear and still remains: “Helping you create a great life with less stuff.“